-97 In normal circumstances, the Bank's weekly OMOs take place on Thursdays and have a maturity of one week.
+114 In normal circumstances, the Bank's weekly short-term OMOs take place on Thursdays and have a maturity of one week.
 They are conducted at the official Bank Rate.

-98 If the MPC was known in advance to be meeting on a day of the week other than a Thursday, and the timing of reserves maintenance periods had been changed in accordance with paragraph 89 above, the timing and maturity of the Bank's short-term operations would shift accordingly.
+If the MPC was known in advance to be meeting on a day of the week other than a Thursday, and the timing of reserves maintenance periods had been changed in accordance with paragraph 97 above, the timing and maturity of the Bank's short-term operations would shift accordingly.
 Thus, if the MPC met over a Tuesday-Wednesday rather than a Wednesday-Thursday as normal, with the maintenance period therefore ending on the Tuesday, the weekly OMO immediately prior to the end of the maintenance period would be undertaken, as usual, on the previous Thursday but for a maturity of six days; and the first weekly OMO in the subsequent maintenance period would be undertaken on the Wednesday of the MPC announcement for a maturity of eight days.
 In addition, the end-of-maintenance-period fine-tuning overnight OMO would be undertaken on the Tuesday.
 Such planned adjustments to the usual timetable are covered in the schedule of maintenance periods and routine OMOs published each year.

-99 The timing and maturities of the Bank's operations are also adjusted in the light of bank and public holidays that fall on Thursdays.
+116 The timing and maturities of the Bank's short-term operations are also adjusted in the light of bank and public holidays that fall on Thursdays.
 Again, when known sufficiently in advance, such details are reflected in the calendar of maintenance periods and routine OMOs published each year.

-100 On the days when the MPC makes scheduled interest rate decisions, the Bank undertakes its weekly, short-term OMO at 12.15 pm, in order to follow the MPC's noon announcement.
+117 On the days when the MPC makes scheduled interest rate decisions, the Bank undertakes its weekly, short-term OMO at 12.15 pm, in order to follow the MPC's noon announcement.
 On days when there are no scheduled interest rate announcements, the Bank undertakes its weekly, short-term OMO at 10 am.

-101 Short-term OMOs are settled same day.
-Counterparties are able to pre-position securities ahead of the weekly OMO; to re-use (net) collateral due to be returned against maturing repos; and, in the case of settlement banks, to transfer securities held as collateral for intraday liquidity in RTGS.
+- Counterparties are able to pre-position securities ahead of the weekly OMO; to re-use (net) collateral due to be returned against maturing repos; and, in the case of settlement banks, to transfer securities held as collateral for intraday liquidity in RTGS.
 The Bank makes payments to counterparties only following delivery of sufficient collateral and returns collateral only following repayment (including on a delivery-versus-payment basis in CREST).
-Relevant

-(36) For example, assume that initial aggregate reserves had been £20 billion, with 20 banks having reserves targets of £1 billion, and the Bank had provided an additional £10 billion (ie £30 billion total) via OMOs.
-The Bank could either direct each bank to raise its reserves target by 50% to £1.5 billion; or it could raise the top of each banks' reserves range to £2.01 billion, leaving the bottom of each range unchanged at £0.99 billion, so that each range was centred on £1.5 billion but no single bank was obliged to hold more than the target level of reserves it had chosen before the maintenance period began.

-deadlines are set out in the Operating Procedures within the Bank's Documentation.
-(37)

-102 The Bank seeks to provide sufficient reserves via its OMOs to enable reserves scheme members in aggregate to accumulate reserves evenly from week to week over the maintenance period.
-If the Bank over or under-provides reserves because of an error in its liquidity forecast, it makes an adjustment in the subsequent scheduled short-term OMO within the maintenance period, including if necessary the routine fine-tuning OMO on the final day of the maintenance period.

-103 Any over-bidding in OMOs leads to pro-rating of bids.
+Relevant deadlines are set out in the Operating Procedures within the Bank's Documentation.
+41 - 119 The Bank seeks to provide sufficient reserves via its OMOs to enable reserves scheme members in aggregate to accumulate reserves evenly from week to week over the maintenance period.
+If the Bank over or under-provides reserves because of an error in its liquidity forecast, it makes an adjustment in the subsequent scheduled short-term OMO within the maintenance period, including if necessary the routine fine-tuning OMO on the final day of the maintenance period. - 120 The maximum total size of an individual OMO counterparty's bid in a short-term OMO repo may not be greater than a fixed percentage of the size of the OMO.
+The percentage limit is currently 40%. - 121 Any over-bidding in short-term repo OMOs leads to pro-rating of bids.
 In the event of underbidding, any funds not allocated are taken into account in subsequent scheduled OMOs within the maintenance period.